 13. Tommy Lee Jones is the face of the advertising campaign for Boss canned coffee in Japan and has been for some time

-14. Spiderwort is natures Geiger counter the petals of the flower turn from blue to pink when exposed to radiation
+14. Spiderwort is a common roadside wildflower that changes the petals of the flower turn from blue to pink when exposed to radiation.

 15. The French and British navies fought in 1781 at the mouth of the Chesapeake Bay.
 The French Navy won decisively, blocking reinforcements to British forces at Yorktown.
 This forced British forces to surrender and secured American independence.